ComposableFi/mantis-docs/docs/protocol/solvers.md

 Each intent’s right of execution is auctioned through a mechanism similar to an English auction.
 The solver that commits to maximize the intent’s utility, as determined by the scoring rule, is allocated the right to execute it.

 ## Auctioneer
 Although the Auctioneer exists off-chain to execute the store_intent() function on relevant chains, Solvers can detect any dishonest behavior.
-Since Solvers will also listen to intents on the Rollup, they can compare these with what the Auctioneer stores on-chain.
+Since Solvers will also listen to intents, they can compare these with what the Auctioneer stores on-chain.
 If there’s a discrepancy, Solvers will know the Auctioneer is cheating.

 ![auctonieer](../protocol/auctioneer.png)